 2. Keep following the path steadily up hill for about 700 metres until you reach the gate in the photo below.

-8. Do be warned that the Kinder Low Trig Point is not the half way point, it’s really closer to Kinder Downfall.
+8. Do be warned that Kinder Low Trig Point is not the half way point; it’s actually closer to Kinder Downfall.
 Follow the footpath that leads along the edge of Kinder Plateau towards Kinder Downfall for about 2.3km.
-On a clear day you can see across to Manchester!
-Whilst this view is initially impressive, I found that it took away the remote feel of the walk.
+On a clear day you can see across to Manchester.
 The path along here is rocky with lots of boulders to jump off.
-The kids would walk along only stepping on the rocks as a game, which maintained their pace.
+It’s a good section to play, ‘The Floor is Lava’.

 9. Kinder Downfall is a good stopping point.
 The waterfall is very impressive (although you can’t actually see it from where you cross) and there are lots of boulders to perch and take in the view, or perhaps take your hiking boots off and sooth your weary feet in the stream.

-10. From Kinder Downfall, the footpath continues along the Plateau edge for a further 2 km, before descending steeply to the start of William Clough.
+10. From Kinder Downfall, the footpath continues along the plateau edge for a further 2km, before descending steeply to the start of William Clough.
 The footpath leads you to an intersection (shown in the second photo below, to left).
 Make sure you look back behind you to appreciate the distance you have walked with your kids along the edge of Kinder Plateau.

-12. Once you reach Kinder Reservoir, follow the footpath along it’s northeastern shore, to finally exit on to the top of Kinder Road.
+12. Once you reach Kinder Reservoir, follow the footpath along it’s north-eastern shore, to finally exit on to the top of Kinder Road.
 Finally a flat section!